-US CEO donates $188 million to study ethics and AI
+US CEO hands Oxford University $189 million for AI studies

 The donation from Stephen Schwarzman, CEO of the private equity firm Blackstone, will also fund a center to house all of the university’s humanities subjects in a single space to encourage collaborative study.

-Schwarzman told the BBC on Wednesday that artificial intelligence is “going to be the fourth revolution, and it is going to impact jobs, excellence, efficiency and it is a force for amazing good and also a potential force for not good.”
+“AI is going to be the fourth revolution, and it is going to impact jobs, excellence, efficiency,” Schwarzman told the BBC.
+“It is a force for amazing good and also a potential force for not good.”

+Schwarzman compared the rise of AI to the rise of the internet, which was launched by computer scientists who thought it was “cool.”

+“And parts of it were cool — interconnectedness, globally the ability to communicate, it is pretty amazing,” he said.
+“What they forgot were all the negatives, this inability to control cyber bullying, lack of freedom of speech — all kinds of negative things.”

 He says ethics and AI is “one of the major issues of our age.”